-- o Main Objective To provide a reasonable income through a diversified portfolio of fixed income securities such that the Macaulay duration of the portfolio is between 1 year to 3 years.
-However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved. - o Investment pattern The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Refer Part II Information about the scheme A. How will the scheme allocate its assets? for more details.
+Main Objective - To provide reasonable returns, commensurate with low risk while providing a high level of liquidity, through a portfolio of money market and debt securities.
+However, there can be no assurance that the Scheme objective can be realised.

+Investment pattern - The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations.
+Refer Part II - Information about the scheme - A. How will the scheme allocate its assets? for more details.

 Potential Risk Class

-Credit Risk → Relatively Low (Class A) Moderate (Class B) Relatively High (Class C)
+Credit Risk→ Relatively Low (Class A) Moderate (Class B) Relatively High (Class C)

-Interest Rate Risk ↓
+Interest Rate Risk↓

-Relatively Low (Class I)
+Relatively Low (Class I) B-I

-Moderate (Class II) A - II
+Moderate (Class II)

 Relatively High (Class III)

-A Moderate interest rate risk and Relatively Low Credit Risk
+Relatively low interest rate risk and moderate credit risk.